HDest-Community/Oops-all-blank/README.md

 ### Notes
 ---
-- Yokais are excluded from this.
+- Yokais, bosses, and Archviles are excluded from this.